What Are The 4 Types Of Digital Twins?

 Types of Digital Twins

-4 Types Of Digital Twins
+4 Types Of Digital Twins1.
+Process Digital Twin

-Process twins, the superior type of digital twins, combine system twins into a single entity to investigate system synchronization and cooperation.
+Process twins, the superior digital twin types, combine system twins into a single entity to investigate system synchronization and cooperation.
 This system provides the most comprehensive picture of how things happen inside the factory or plant.
-Therefore, it enables a far more in-depth and flexible output examination.

 For instance, a process twin could simulate every aspect of the plant, even down to the workers running the machinery on the production line.
 In contrast, a system twin might simulate a manufacturing process.